pachyderm/docs/content/2.2.x/deploy-manage/deploy/aws-deploy-pachyderm.md

 ## 8. Check That Your Cluster Is Up And Running

-!!!
-Attention
+{{% notice warning %}}
 If Authentication is activated (When you deploy with an enterprise key already set, for example), you need to run `pachct auth login`, then authenticate to Pachyderm with your User, before you use `pachctl`.
+{{% /notice %}}

 ```s
 pachctl version